Constraining cosmic reionization by combining the kinetic Sunyaev-Zel'dovich and the 21 cm power spectra: Results

 \subsection{Reconstructing the power spectra}

-We want to understand the role of each contributing term in equation~\eqref{eq:recons_21cm_ps_full}, especially the ones we have discarded in our simplified $P_{21}$ reconstruction (equation~\ref{eq:recons_21cm_ps_simplified}), in order to assess its accuracy.
+We want to understand the role of each contributing term in equation~\eqref{eq:recons_21cm_ps_full}, especially the ones we have discarded in our simplified $P_{21}$ reconstruction (equation~\ref{eq:recons_21cm_ps_fit}), in order to assess its accuracy.
 We reconstruct and examine the 21\,cm power spectrum from the {\sc RSAGE} simulation described in section~\ref{sec:data}.
-The top panel of Fig.~\ref{fig:recons_comp} showcases the true $P_{21}$ plotted against different reconstruction precision levels: \begin{description} \item[-] The \texttt{recons no cross} case corresponds to the highest simplification level, corresponding to equation~\eqref{eq:recons_21cm_ps_simplified}, and the approximation we will use in the remaining of this work.
-The contributions from both third-order terms and cross-terms are discarded. \item[-] For \texttt{recons with cross}, we add the cross power spectra contributions: $-2x_v(z) P_{bi}(k,z)$\footnote{ Note that this contribution can be positive or negative, as illustrated in Fig.~\ref{fig:recons_comp}.}, \item[-] For \texttt{recons with third order}, we further add the three-point power spectrum contribution: $ -2x_v(z) P_{bi,b}(k,z)$\footref{note1}.
+The top panel of Fig.~\ref{fig:recons_comp} showcases the true $P_{21}$ plotted against different reconstruction precision levels: \begin{description} \item[-] The \texttt{recons no cross} case corresponds to the highest simplification level, corresponding to equation~\eqref{eq:recons_21cm_ps_fit}, and the approximation we will use in the remaining of this work.
+Here, it is computed with the true $P_{ee}(k,z)$ spectrum obtained from the sim ulation, and not equation~\eqref{eq:Pee_model}, therefore, we only assess the accuracy of the 21\,cm reconstruction.
+The contributions from both third-order terms and cross-terms are discarded.
+We also include an additional case, \texttt{recons no cross (using $x_m$)}, where we lift the assumption of equating the mass-weighted and volume-weighted ionization fractions. \item[-] For \texttt{recons with cross}, we add the cross power spectra contributions: $-2x_v(z) P_{bi}(k,z)$\footnote{ Note that this contribution can be positive or negative, as illustrated in Fig.~\ref{fig:recons_comp}.}, \item[-] For \texttt{recons with third order}, we further add the three-point power spectrum contribution: $ -2x_v(z) P_{bi,b}(k,z)$\footref{note1}.
 This corresponds to the full form of the 21\,cm power spectrum, without simplification. \end{description}